 To help cover the cost of Witan, here are some ideas and suggestions for both Clubs and Indie Members.
+Further down the page are links to Scout and Girlguiding fundraising pages as well as information about national grants that an be applied to.

 Ideas for clubs: